weeeBox/mobile-system-design/exercises/image-library.md

 _NOTE: Android engineers might also want to mention a special [Bitmap](https://developer.android.com/reference/android/graphics/Bitmap) cache to avoid excessive garbage collection with recycled bitmaps.
 For more information check [BitmapPool](https://github.com/bumptech/glide/blob/master/library/src/main/java/com/bumptech/glide/load/engine/bitmap_recycle/BitmapPool.java) from Glide._

+> **Interviewer**: "I'm a little confused by your caching approach - why there's no cache functionality in the Image Loader component?"
+> **Candidate**: "Mostly due to the [Single-responsibility principle](https://en.wikipedia.org/wiki/Single-responsibility_principle): the Image Loader should not know anything about caching - its single purpose is to ~~pass butter~~ load images."
+> **Candidate**: "However, the HttpClient component handles the disk cache for downloaded images.
+This is a trade-off between 'clean' design and 'time-to-market'."
 > **Candidate**: "I forgot to mention this but we can also easily add authentication support on the network client level."
 > **Interviewer**: "That's fine - we can leave it out of scope."